 If you haven’t already had your first antenatal appointment make sure you book it in the next few weeks.
 Once there, you should be prepared to give a full medical history and undergo tests, including blood and urine tests.
 Amongst other things, your healthcare provider will be checking your blood type and looking at your Rh factor to see if you are Rh-negative and will require an anti-D vaccination later in pregnancy; as well as screening for STDs including HIV.

 Your baby’s foetal age is 6 weeks now.
-After last week’s spurt, growth slows a bit this week; by the end of the week, the baby will measure approximately 19 mm, about the size of a kidney bean.
+After last week’s spurt, growth slows a bit this week; by the end of week 8, the baby will measure approximately 19 mm, about the size of a kidney bean.

 At this time, the features that were just beginning to appear last week are becoming more refined and “moving into place.”
 The eyes that were little more than dimples are slowly moving toward the middle of the face, and the optic nerve is branching and becoming more sophisticated.
 Eyelids are starting to appear.
 The face now includes a slight bump, where your baby’s nose will grow, and the structures that make up the ears are forming.